PyChina/weekly/content/Issue/issue-406.md

 - [用 Flask 蓝图设计应用程序](https://pycoders.com/link/3488/web)
     + REAL PYTHON

-In this tutorial, you’ll learn how to use a Flask Blueprint to help you structure your application by grouping its functionality into reusable components.
-You’ll learn what Blueprints are, how they work, and how you can use them to organize your code.
+In this tutorial, you'll learn how to use a Flask Blueprint to help you structure your application by grouping its functionality into reusable components.
+You'll learn what Blueprints are, how they work, and how you can use them to organize your code.

 (`是也乎:`